The Role of Welwyn Hatfield Borough Council

 As we move forward, gift-aided funds from private benefactors will be vital to the ongoing maintenance of the Danesbury Fernery.

 You can contribute today by making an online donation to:

 - Reference : your name

-So that we properly acknowledge your generosity, please also confirm your donation by emailing your name to:
+So that we properly acknowledge your generosity, and set up Gift Aid Declarations where appropriate, please also confirm your donation by emailing your name to: